 Following the hearing, the panel will consider whether the respondent has violated University policy, giving an affirmative answer if it is satisfied that a violation has been shown by a preponderance of the evidence.
 Based on evidence presented in the fact finder’s report or elicited at the hearing, the panel may find violations of Yale policy in addition to the violation(s) charged.
 The panel will reach its decision by a majority vote and by secret ballot.
 Panel members may not abstain.
 If a party is found to have violated University policy, the panel will recommend a penalty.
 The secretary will inform the panel about the nature of previous penalties assessed for similar violations.
 The secretary will also describe any formal Yale discipline previously imposed on the respondent, and the panel may consider this prior discipline in its decision regarding a penalty.
 The panel will again reach its decision by a majority vote and by secret ballot, with no abstentions allowed.
 The panel’s recommendation may also include remedies other than or in addition to a penalty.

 Within ten days of the final hearing session, the panel will complete a report, setting out its findings of fact, its conclusion as to whether or not those facts constitute a violation of University policy, and its recommended penalty, if any.
 The secretary will forward the report to the parties and to the relevant decision maker: (i) the provost if the respondent is a faculty member; (ii) the dean of the respondent’s school if the respondent is a trainee or student; or (iii) the associate vice president for Human Resources if the respondent is a staff member.
 Each party may submit to the secretary a single written response to the panel’s report within three days of receiving it.
 The secretary will forward the written response to the decision maker and to the other party.
 On the basis of his or her own concerns or concerns raised in a response to the report, the decision maker may ask the panel to re-examine or clarify findings of fact.
 If necessary, the panel may submit a revised report.
 The decision maker will then accept the panel’s findings of fact, but he or she may accept, reject, or modify the panel’s conclusions or recommendations, in whole or in part.
 The final decision whether to impose a penalty belongs to the Provost, in the case of a faculty member; the dean, in the case of a trainee or student; and the associate vice president for human resources, in the case of a staff member.
 If the decision maker modifies or rejects some or all of the panel’s conclusions or recommendations, he or she will explain the decision to the panel in writing.
-The decision maker will render his or her decision in writing within 14 days of the final hearing session.
+The decision maker will render his or her decision in writing within seven days of receiving the panel’s report.

 The Secretary will send written notice of the decision and the penalty imposed , if any, to the parties, the members of the panel, the chair, and the University’s Title IX Coordinator.